shalinda-j/CodeOrbit/docs/src/channels.md

 # Channels

-At Zed we believe that great things are built by great people working together.
-We have designed Zed to help every individual work faster and to help teams of people work together more effectively.
+At CodeOrbit we believe that great things are built by great people working together.
+We have designed CodeOrbit to help every individual work faster and to help teams of people work together more effectively.

 ## Overview